'I'm not racist:' Wake County football coach resigns after Instagram video shows him using n-word

 Parents in Knightdale will be notified about Hoskins' resignation.

-The school district says it is going to continue to follow and tweak its plan of equity and inclusion, which will involve a collaboration among teachers, parents, students and staff.
+The school district says it is going to continue to follow and tweak its plan of equality and inclusion, which will involve a collaboration among teachers, parents, students and staff.